aytee-80/medTracker/README.md

 ## See The Application Live
 * Link : https://medtracker.up.railway.app/
-* I deployed it using render.
+* I deployed it using railway.
 * Please be patient with it, might take a while to load.